imFp/imFp/README.md

 Full-Stack Developer
 --------------------

 I've been coding since 2017, I have experience with Game Development, both Front and Backend Development and Desktop apps!
-I'm currently active in Front and Backend, using JavaScript and Java.
+I'm currently active in Front and Backend, using JS, Java and C#

-*   🧠  I'm learning Spring, MySQL and NodeJS
+*   🧠  I'm learning Spring, .NET and MySQL

 ### Skills
 <p align="left">